AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

  - **Fortinet FortGate** can be launched from Aviatrix Controller for FireNet use case.
  - **FireNet Fail Close** provides an option to FireNet gateway to drop packets when no firewall instances are attached.

-3. Operation
+4. Operation
 -------------

- - **Approval for BGP Learned Routes** Enables you to explicitly make a decision if a dynamically learned routes be allowed to be propagated in your cloud network.
-One use case is to apply this feature to a VPN tunnel that connects with a partner network where you can control which learned routes are allowed to propagate.
+ - **Approval for BGP Learned Routes** Enables you to explicitly make a decision if a dynamically learned routes be allowed to propagate to your cloud network.
+One use case is to apply this feature to a TGW VPN/DXGW that connects with a partner network where you can control which learned routes are allowed to propagate.
 This feature applies to both AWS TGW and Aviatrix Transit Gateway dynamically learned routes.
 To learn more, check out `Approval for TGW <https://docs.aviatrix.com/HowTos/tgw_approval.html>`_ and `Aviatrix Encrypted Transit Approval <https://docs.aviatrix.com/HowTos/transit_approval.html>`_.
  - **FlightPath to support IP address**
  - **FlightPath for Azure**
  - **FlightPath for GCP**